 Students eligible for the Accelerated Track in Nursing (Associate in Science), Cardiopulmonary Sciences (Bachelor of Science), or Radiologic and Imaging Sciences (Bachelor of Science) must be a U.S. citizen, a U.S. permanent resident, or in a non-immigrant category other than the F or J visa categories.

 Students interested in a health sciences program must complete the Valencia Application for Admission and the application for the specific health sciences program.
 Prior to application for any health sciences program, students just satisfy all admissions criteria for the specific program.
 For information on the Health Sciences Program admissions criteria, please chech the Program Guide on the Health Sciences website.
 Admission to Valencia does not imply acceptance to any health sciences program.

 The Health Sciences Admission Committee for the specific program will consider applicants who have completed all program admission requirements and submitted an application by the deadline date.
-Program applications received after the deadline date will not be considered for the identified term.
+Associate-level program applications received after the deadline date will not be considered for the identified term.
 Students who are not accepted will need to reapply for a future term.

 A student may apply to a maximum of three Health Sciences programs within a 12-month period; however, enrollment is limited to only one Health Sciences program in a term.